isohedral/tactile-js/README.md

 }
 ```

-There is an alternative form `Tactile.fillRegionQuad()` that takes four points as arguments instead of bounds.
+There is an alternative form `fillRegionQuad()` that takes four points as arguments instead of bounds.

 The region filling algorithm isn't perfect.
 It's difficult to compute exactly which tiles are needed to fill a given rectangle, at least with high efficiency.
 It's possible you'll generate tiles that are completely outside the window, or leave unfilled fringes at the edge of the window.
 The easiest remedy is to fill a larger region than you need and ignore the extra tiles.
 In the future I may work on improving the algorithm, perhaps by including an option that performs the extra computation when requested.